skippyr/Teco/README.md

 Make your text fancier using effects.
 Available effects—the most supported ones—are containined within the `TextEffect` enum:
 - `italic`: makes the text use italic font.
 - `underline`: draws a horizontal line below the text.
-- `blinking`: makes the text blink in slow pace.
+- `blink`: makes the text blink in slow pace.
-- `invertedLayers`: inverts the colors used on the foreground and background layers.
+- `swapLayers`: swaps the foreground and background layers, affecting where colors are applied.
 - `strikethrough`: draws a horizontal line through the text.

 Apply styles using the `effects` method or computed properties that match the names listed above: